 How to Become an Athletic Trainer

-According to O*NET OnLine, over 70% of the athletic trainers surveyed hold master’s degrees.
-This makes sense as athletic trainers are generally hired by professional sports teams or professional athletes.
 Education is a significant difference between a personal trainer and an athletic trainer as most personal trainers hold certifications.
-Athletic trainers must complete an accredited program in athletic training to be able to sit for an exam (called the BOC exam).
-States regulate the practice of athletic training and passing the BOC exam meets the necessary requirements to legally practice.
-There requirements to meet in order to sit for the BOC exam are outlined on the Board of Certification for the Athletic Trainer (link opens in a new tab) website.
+This is why these professionals must complete an accredited program in athletic training to be able to sit for an exam called the BOC (Board of Certification) exam.
+Because states regulate the practice of athletic training, passing this exam meets the necessary requirements to legally practice.
+Also, requirements needed to sit for the BOC exam are outlined on the Board of Certification for the Athletic Trainer website.

 Job Description of an Athletic Trainer

 Along with ensuring the athletes in their care are in shape to perform, athletic trainers also play a major role in injury prevention.
-They would ensure their client is taking appropriate preventive measures by applying items like bandages or tape to areas of concern.
+They ensure their client is taking appropriate preventive measures by applying items like bandages or tape to areas of concern.
 If their athlete becomes injured, they would also work with physical therapists to ensure their rehabilitation is as successful as possible.
-They would monitor their client’s progress and try to prevent future injuries from occurring.
+In addition, they would monitor their client’s progress and try to prevent future injuries from occurring.

 Free Teacher and Student Resources

 The BOC website offers a host of posts that any person interested in exploring athletic training as a career would find helpful.
-Two such posts include what it’s like to be an athletic trainer in the military (link opens in a new tab) and an interview with an assistant athletic trainer (link opens in a new tab) for the Major League Baseball League.
+For example, two such posts include what it’s like to be an athletic trainer in the military and an interview with an assistant athletic trainer for the Major League Baseball League.
+Also, you can learn more about what a day in the life of a trainer by reading an interview titled In Depth Look: Athletic Trainer for World Wrestling Entertainment.
+In this interview, Tara Halaby (Physical Therapist and Athletic Trainer) discusses her career as an Athletic Trainer for World Wrestling Entertainment (WWE).

 Athletic Trainer Career Video Transcript

 One of the key players on any sports team never takes the field.
 Athletic trainers work in the background to keep players in top shape.
-The most important part of the athletic trainer’s job is helping athletes prevent and recover from sports injuries.
+The most important part of this job is helping athletes prevent and recover from sports injuries.
 Working closely with team doctors, trainers wrap injuries and supervise physical therapy.

 Trainers spend a lot of time in gyms and locker rooms, as well as on the road traveling to sporting events.
 They study practice sessions and provide individualized exercise routines for athletes to improve their performance.
 Game times are usually at night, on weekends, or holidays.
 A trainer might need to find other employment during the off-season.
 Athletic trainers work with athletes in a wide variety of settings: colleges and universities, high schools, clinics, hospitals, the military and law enforcement, as well as the performing arts.
 The highest-profile jobs are with professional teams.

 A love of sports is a good starting point, but a master’s degree in athletic training, sports medicine, physical education or a related field is usually required to enter the field.
 Many states require a professional license.
-No matter the setting or the sport, the greatest reward for an athletic trainer is helping athletes achieve their personal best.
+No matter the setting or the sport, the greatest reward is helping athletes achieve their personal best.

 Article Citations